 Ask any physical therapist and they'll tell you the key to a successful recovery is commitment to exercise at home.

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your knee).
-Warming up deep tissue using Electromagnetic Energy is a natural way to encourage healing of bursitis and heal surrounding soft tissue.
-Increasing the temperature of deep tissue results in increased blood flow circulation as the body sends more blood to attempt to remove this same heat.
-It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your injured knee to help with healing.
+Warming up tissue using a TShellz Wrap® is a natural way to stimulate the body's tissue healing capability.
+Increasing the temperature of tissue results in increased blood flow circulation as the body sends more blood to attempt to remove this same heat.
+It's the blood in your body that will bring oxygen, nutrients and water (basically energy) to damaged tissue to help with healing.

 Doctors usually call this process 'Vasodilation'.